 Or, that is, I was uncomfortable in a group when I first started the training course.
 It took several months for me to be comfortable with my introversion and with becoming a bit more extroverted because teaching yoga is a people business.

 I love interacting with my students.
 Love it!

-When I’m in a yoga class, I put my people-person hat on.
-When I’m at home, I put my natural introvert hat on (my partner is also a Type B personality, so we respect each other’s space).
+When I’m in a yoga class, I put my extroverted, people-person hat on.
+When I’m at home, I put my natural introvert hat back on (my partner is also a Type B personality, so we respect each other’s quiet space).

 If you are introverted and want to become a yoga teacher, you will need to come out of your shell and learn to enjoy being around groups of people.

 Unlock the Power of Yoga Teaching with My Secret Success Sauce

 Why did that work so well?

-Partner yoga gets students to interact with one another.
+Firstly, Partner yoga gets students to interact with one another.
 I always ask my students to partner up with someone new.
 They’re not allowed to stick with the person they came to class with.